 Fast forward to 2013 and I started writing a play about virginity and called it Impurities.
 I took it to the Edmonton Fringe Festival in Canada with my friend Kara Chamberlain and that’s how Crossline Theatre was born.
 It was my first play and although we had some great responses, I knew the play needed development.
-I was also 23 and I was very much facing the challenges that my characters were facing (aka a toxic and unfulfilling sex life).
+I was also 23 and I was very much facing the challenges that my characters were facing (aka an unfulfilling sex life with toxic f*ck boys).
 I hadn’t really found a resolution for my characters and I didn’t know what I was saying with the play.
 On some level I knew I had to be older to write this play.
 So I put the script aside and moved on to other projects.

 In 2014 I moved to London for my Masters in Playwriting and in 2015 I revisited Impurities for further development.
 On a personal level, I had finally become sexually empowered so I felt ready to go back to the play.
 At times I wondered if I was really using my time wisely working on the same play for all those years.
 Especially since my characters were in their teens/early 20’s and I was getting closer to my late 20’s.
 Instagram and social media has become an even bigger presence in teenagers’ sex lives, something I could no longer relate to.